hwaf/hwaf/README.md

-    run         run a command with the correct (project) environment sdist       create a source distribution from the project or packages bdist       create a binary distribution from the project or packages bdist-rpm   create a RPM from the local project/packages dump-env    print the environment on STDOUT
+    run         run a command with the correct (project) environment sdist       create a source distribution from the project or packages bdist       create a binary distribution from the project or packages bdist-deb   create a DEB from the local project/packages bdist-rpm   create a RPM from the local project/packages dump-env    print the environment on STDOUT

+    git         hwaf related git tools
     pkg         add, remove or inspect sub-packages
     show        show informations about packages and projects pmgr        query, download and install projects